Intraoral Imaging: Basic Principles, Techniques and Error Correction

 The gag reflex is a protective mechanism of the body that serves to clear the airway of obstruction.
 All patients have gag reflexes, some more sensitive than others.
 The gag reflex can be stimulated when the receptor contacts the soft palate, base of the tongue, or the posterior wall of the pharynx.
 For some patients, gagging may be associated with a past negative dental experience.
 Patience and reassurance are necessary to help the patient overcome their anxiety.
 When exposing a full mouth survey of radiographic images, it is recommended to begin in the anterior region of the mouth.
 An anterior placement is less likely to stimulate the gag reflex and will also help the patient become more accustomed and comfortable with the procedure.

 To ensure a quick and smooth patient experience, prepare all equipment before the receptor is placed inside the mouth.
-The exposure time should be set in advance, and the tubehead should be placed in the approximate area of exposure.
+The exposure time should be set in advance, and the x-ray tubehead should be placed in the approximate area of exposure.
 It may help to encourage the patient to swallow once before the placement of the receptor.
-It is best not to mention gagging or give a lot of tongue instructions.
+It is best not to mention gagging or to give excessive of tongue instructions.
 Start placements in the anterior region of the mouth particularly when a complete full mouth survey is indicated.
 In addition, the patient can be instructed to release the biting pressure or remove the receptor as soon as the exposure is complete.
 Other recommended procedures to control gagging include deep breathing through the nose or mouth, anesthetizing the mouth with lozenges, mouthwash, topical anesthetic agents, or refocusing the patient's attention.15 The use of a sprinkle of salt on the tongue; patient self-application of pressure on a point in the palm of the hand, the inner forearm, on the chin, or by tapping the temporal bone near the ear can help reduce the gag reflex.15-17 Distraction techniques such as instructing the patient to raise one leg, bend the toes toward the body, humming, etc. will focus attention on the task rather than on gagging.
 When a patient begins to gag, remove the receptor, be confident and reassuring, and try again.
 A panoramic radiographic image may be a useful adjunct to intraoral radiographic images when the molar projections are extremely difficult for the patient to tolerate or for the clinician to obtain.

 Patient Disability

 Some patients may need assistance during the radiographic procedure due to physical or cognitive disability, injury, or medical condition.
 In such circumstances, it may be necessary to ask a family member or guardian to assist in holding the patient in position.
 Shielding should be provided for both the patient and person providing the assistance.
 The clinician must consider what technique would work best in the situation.
-For instance, a patient with Parkinson's disease can better tolerate intraoral radiographs, which have short exposure times, rather than a panoramic image which requires a sustained still position and a longer exposure cycle.
+For instance, a patient with Parkinson disease can better tolerate intraoral radiographs, which have short exposure times, rather than a panoramic image which requires a sustained still position and a longer exposure cycle.
 Familiarity with the bisecting angle and occlusal radiographic techniques may be useful in situations that are less than ideal and require alternative approaches to imaging.
 Patients who have considerable disability or who are unable to cooperate may best be served and treated by a pediatric dentist.